dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 Demo: https://bmae-ragai-webapp.azurewebsites.net (running the app only, not the db)

-## Install blobfuse2 to mount an Azure Blob container of the local filesystem 'files' directory
+## Install blobfuse2 (OPTIONAL)

+Procedure to mount an Azure Blob container of the local filesystem 'files' directory

 Example for Linux Ubuntu 22.04.4 LTS (Jammy)